-Read Sheila’s books to discover how to use culture to bring change to your organization:
+3. Books: Read Sheila’s books to discover how to define culture and use culture to manage change.

 - Building a Culture of Distinction: Participant Workbook for Defining Organizational Culture and Managing Change